castaway/dbix-class-book/chapters/03-Describing-database.md

 known columns on a table.

-Result classes are only needed for each data source you need to access in your application, you do not need to create one for every table and view in the database.
+Result classes are only needed for each data source you need to access in your application.
+You do not need to create one for every table and view in the database.

 Result classes should inherit from